What to visit in Annecy ?

 Traditional markets for a local immersion

-You will discover iconic Savoyard cheeses such as Reblochon, Beaufort, and Abondance, regional culinary specialties, seasonal fruits and vegetables, and handmade creations.
-These markets are places of exchange and conviviality, conducive to meeting residents and discovering local know-how.
+You will discover emblematic Savoyard cheeses such as Reblochon, Beaufort, and Abondance, regional culinary specialties, seasonal fruits and vegetables, and artisanal creations.
+These markets are places of exchange and conviviality, conducive to meeting locals and discovering local know-how.

 See the markets of Annecy and Haute-Savoie